 You may also experience a low-grade fever, but this is much less common.

+This procedure alleviates symptoms from an abscess, or a collection of pus inside the sinus.
 Before this procedure, your doctor will give you a local anesthetic.
 They will then use a scalpel to open the abscess.
 They will clean away any hair, blood, and pus from inside the abscess.

 For this type of treatment, your doctor will first give you a local anesthetic.
 They will then inject phenol, a chemical compound used as an antiseptic, into the cyst.
 This procedure may need to be repeated several times.
 Eventually, this treatment will cause the lesion to harden and close.

 This treatment has a very high recurrence rate.
-Therefore, it’s very uncommon in the United States.
+Therefore, it’s uncommon in the United States.
 Doctors turn to surgery as the treatment of choice in some cases.

 If you have a recurring PNS or if you have more than one sinus tract, your doctor will recommend a surgical procedure.